dkick/not-puppet/README.md

 I was still working with [Tandem NonStop](https://en.wikipedia.org/wiki/NonStop_(server_computers)) systems.
+Tandem did have their own version of a [*nix](https://en.wikipedia.org/wiki/Unix-like), IIRC, but we weren't using it.
 The filesystem only supported {volume, subvolume, file}.
 They did not have make.
 They did not have... much of anything; at least not to someone with [*nix](https://en.wikipedia.org/wiki/Unix-like) experience looking for